 Covariate adjustment or regression adjustment is widely used in randomized experiments to balance baseline covariates and improve estimation efficiency.
-Recently, the asymptotic properties of covariate (or regression) adjustment have been investigated under randomization-based inference framework for various experimental designs, including completely randomized experiments with two treatments \citep{Morgan2012, morgan2015rerandomization, Li2018, lin2013, bloniarz2015lasso}, completely randomized factorial experiments \citep{Branson2016,Li2020,lu2016covariate, lu2016randomization}, and stratified completely randomized experiments \citep{Liu2019}.
+Recently, the asymptotic properties of covariate adjustment have been investigated under randomization-based inference framework for various experimental designs, including completely randomized experiments with two treatments \citep{Freedman2008,freedman2008randomization,lin2013, miratrix2013,bloniarz2015lasso,Lei2020}, completely randomized factorial experiments \citep{lu2016covariate, lu2016randomization}, and randomized block experiments with two treatments \citep{Liu2019}.
 Among them, \cite{lu2016covariate} proposed a covariate adjustment method and studied its efficiency gain in completely randomized factorial experiments.
-Again, this method can be directly extended to stratified $2^K$ factorial experiments when the number of strata is fixed with their sizes tending to infinity, but it is not applicable for general scenarios in which the number of strata and their sizes both tend to infinity.
-Another study \cite{Liu2019} proposed a weighted regression adjustment method in stratified randomized experiments with two treatments.
-This method does not require the stratum sizes to tend to infinity, but it works only for cases of two treatments and equal propensity scores across strata.
+Again, this method can be directly extended to randomized block $2^K$ factorial experiments when the number of blocks is fixed with their sizes tending to infinity, but it is not applicable for general scenarios in which the number of blocks and their sizes both tend to infinity. \citet{Liu2019} proposed a regression adjustment method in randomized block experiments with two treatments.
+This method does not require the block sizes to tend to infinity, but it works only for the cases of two treatments and equal propensity scores across blocks.